AdmiralFraggle/sommer-lawn/src/pages/privacy.md

 ## Personal information that we collect and why we collect it

-We do not collect personally identifiable information from you.
+Other than voluntary contact form submissions, we do not collect personally identifiable information from you.

 ### Information collected by others